Throne and Liberty Review – Guild Up and Go

 Throne and Liberty manages to be, and remain, visually impressive throughout.
 The world is colorful and detailed, the variety of biomes, monsters, and animals impressive and the whole thing runs exceptionally well.
 Battles with dozens or even hundreds of players somehow don’t technically fall apart.
 High production values extend to the game’s sometimes soaring music and perfectly decent voice acting.
 Ok, the little cutesy Helpie character is incredibly annoying, no matter what form they come in.

 Throne and Liberty is a free-to-play game, with two currencies.
 Sollant is the in-game currency that’s earned by questing and combat, and you use it for skill and weapon upgrades and buying consumables.
 Lucent is the premium currency purchased with real-world money.
 You can spend it in the cash shop on cosmetics and some basic fast-track packages.
-You can also buy and use Lucent in the auction house, paying for higher-level gear or upgrade mats that would take many hours to earn in-game.
+You can also buy and use throne and liberty lucent in the auction house, paying for higher-level gear or upgrade mats that would take many hours to earn in-game.
 It’s less like pay-to-win than someone paying for a Fast Pass at Disneyland.
 Everyone goes on the same ride eventually, only some people get there a lot faster.
 It’s easy to conceive of guilds using the system to become as competitive as quickly as possible.

 Long Term Prognosis